TWISTED LIMBS IN KITTENS

 Naomi Kolb, a breeder of Devon Rexes, had a twisted limbs kitten (plantigrade posture with medial rotation of the hind limbs) born in a litter in May 2010 (photos below).
 As well as the twisted limbs, the kitten was tailless.
 Although she can stretch out her legs and feet behind her, she has problems tucking her feet back under when she crawls and there is a concern that a spontaneous "Manx type" mutation has affected the nerves to the hind limbs resulting in the twisted limb presentation.
 Hopefully massage and exercise will strengthen the hind legs to more normal posture.

-Radial Hypoplasia presents different issues for the rescuer/breeder.
+Radial Hypoplasia is far more severe than Ellie's case and presents different issues for the rescuer/breeder.
 Unlike twisted hindlimbs, it cannot be rectified by splinting and physical therapy.
 It is an inherited trait.
-The individual kittens should be assessed for quality of life and euthanized if necessary.
-The parent cats should not be bred from again in order to eliminate the defect from breed lines.
+The individual kittens should be assessed for quality of life and in severe cases may have to be euthanized.
+It is possible to adapt a household to accommodate a cat with short, twisted forelegs (see Living With a Disabled Cat) and many do lead happy, albeit restricted, lives.
+The parent cats should not be bred from again in order to prevent further kittens with radial hypoplasia.